Supercomputing in China: History

-Supercomputing centers
+Supercomputing Centers

 SCCAS

-The Supercomputing Center of the China Academy of Sciences (SCCAS) is a support service unit affiliated to the Computer Network Information Center (CNIC) of the Chinese Academy of Sciences with the origin going back to 1980s.
+The Supercomputing Center of the China Academy of Sciences (SCCAS) is a support service unit affiliated to the Computer Network Information Center (CNIC) of the Chinese Academy of Sciences with the origin going back to the 1980s.
 The Supercomputing Center of the China Academy of Sciences (SCCAS) provides academic support functions to the National Centers.
 SCCAS, which is located in Beijing, is the Northern main node and operation center for China National Grid (CNGrid).

 Yinhe-1 was independently designed and manufactured as the first leading China's supercomputer in 1983 with a performance level of 100 MFLOPS.